How do you answer the charge that apologetics is divisive?

-By acknowledging that in certain ways it is, in certain ways it isn’t, and that in any case we must keep in mind that divisiveness isn’t necessarily a bad thing.
+By acknowledging that in certain ways it is, in certain ways it isn't, but that in any case we must keep in mind that divisiveness isn't necessarily a bad thing.

 Look at the ministry of Jesus.
 It was he who said,

 Do you think that I have come to establish peace on Earth?
 No, I tell you, but rather division.
 From now on a household of five will be divided, three against two and two against three; a father will be divided against his son and a son against his father, a mother against her daughter and a daughter against her mother, a mother-in-law against her daughter-in-law and a daughter-in-law against her mother-in-law (Lk 12:51-53).